wilfred11/djapy/README.md

 A synced and an async restapi is available for an indivual.

 For webpack support: make sure to install nodejs and NPM.
-NPM is included wit nodejs.
+NPM is included with nodejs.

 To import bootstrap and the webpack libraries, use following command: